I have grown up twins; one with Cerebral Palsy (CP).

 John (Volunteer)

-Moving on to the present I now have a partner with a child with CP whom I enjoy and treasure.
+Moving on to the present my latest partner had with a child with CP whom I still enjoy and treasure.
 A genuine hidden gem ! !

-Quite definitely, my eyes were stretched wide open by the challenges, even more as I came to realise the enormity of raising disabled youngsters even into their adulthood.
+My eyes have stretched wide open by the challenges, as I came to realise the enormity of raising disabled youngsters even into their adulthood.

 The main difficulties of raising a child with disabilities, in my view, are often not the disability, they are the hurdles and hoops parents have to overcome to get even the most basic movement from providers and the lack of co-ordination between services run by professionals

-And so it was I have chosen to volunteer to assist and help Parent Carers.
+And so it was I have chosen to volunteer to assist and help Lincolnshire’s Parent Carers for the past several years.

 Michelle (Volunteer)